 Cinque Terre Travel Guide

-On my month-long trip exploring the best of Northern Italy, the one place I was most excited for was Cinque Terre and it did not disappoint!
 I actually went to Cinque Terre twice as I first went on a group tour with my family and then doubled back to spend some additional time in these five quaint fishing villages.
 I took SO many pictures, over 600 in fact… so I hope you enjoy the Cinque Terre photos and get some inspiration for your own Italian vacation.

 Since I spent so much time there, I wanted to put together a complete travel guide for the fabulous five villages of Italy’s Cinque Terre.
 This massive post took me ages to put together but covers everything visitors to Cinque Terre will want to know.